AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 but it is certainly possible to optimize the runtimes of the algorithms.

 <b>Note!</b> for each algorithm I created an animated image that illustrates the implementation.
 (The movement of the frames in the animation is relatively slow for the purpose of tracking each step).

+The algorithms work on input of numbers so that each number has a single instance (no repetitions).

 1️⃣ Return LIS number & length Complexity: nlog(n).
 2️⃣ Return all LIS Complexity: sumOfLIS * lengthOfLIS.